Canon 5D Mark IV vs Panasonic GH5s

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the 5D Mark IV and the GH5s are recent models that are part of the current product line-up.
 The 5D Mark IV replaced the earlier Canon 5D Mark III, while the GH5s does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 5D Mark IV and GH5s can be found, respectively, in the Canon 5D Mark IV Manual (free pdf) or the online Panasonic GH5s Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 5D Mark IV and the Panasonic GH5s?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.